 April 21, 2016 | By: RT News

-According to the poll, only 17 percent of Germans think the Transatlantic Trade and Investment Partnership is a good thing, down from 55 percent two years ago.
+, only 17 percent of Germans think the Transatlantic Trade and Investment Partnership is a good thing, down from 55 percent two years ago.
 One in three Germans (33 percent) are against the agreement completely.

 In the United States, only 18 percent of people support the deal compared to 53 percent in 2014.
 Nearly half of US respondents complained about lack of information, saying they did not know enough about the agreement to voice an opinion.